intrig-unicamp/mininet-wifi/README.md

 #### Docker
 **This is recommended if you are using a different linux distribution from the ones supported by the installation script.**

-If you prefer to use Mininet-WiFi with Docker you should follow the steps:
+If you prefer to use Mininet-WiFi with Docker you should follow the steps described below:

 1. Building the docker image:
     ```sh